ADmad/cakephp-social-auth/README.md

 ```

 Upon successful authentication an `SocialAuth.afterIdentify` event is
-dispatched with the user entity.
+dispatched with the user entity and session object.
 You can setup a listener for this event to
 perform required tasks after a successful authentication.
 The listener can
-optionally return an user entity as event result.
+optionally return a user entity as event result.

 The user identity is persisted to session under key you have specified in
 middleware config (`Auth.User` by default).